ElementsProject/paypercall/README.md

 Alternatively, you can develop your HTTP server with no payments awareness and use `paypercall` as a reverse proxy to handle payments.
-An example with a python app:
+Below is an example using a python app:

 #### app.py
 ```python